HDembinski/monolens/monolens/README.md

 <!-- usage begin -->
 - Drag the lens around by holding a Mouse button down inside the window
-- To quit, press Escape, Q, or double click on the lens
+- Press Escape, Q, or double click on the lens to quit
-- Resize the lens by pressing up, down, left, right
+- Press up, down, left, right to resize the lens
-- Press Tab to switch between monochrome view and simulated protanopia, deuteranopia, tritanopia
+- Press Tab to switch between greyscale and different forms of simulated colorblindness
 - Press I to switch view label on/off
-- To move the lens to another screen, press M
+- Press M to move the lens to another screen

 On OSX, you need to give Monolens permission to make screenshots, which is safe.
 <!-- usage end -->